 Initiatives

-We are currently assisting with the creation of a wildlife corridor connecting two of Madagascar’s most important protected areas: Andasibe-Mantadia National Park and Analamazoatra Special Reserve.
+We are currently assisting with the creation of a wildlife corridor connecting two of Madagascar’s most important protected areas: Andasibe-Mantadia National Park and Analamazaotra Special Reserve.
 These areas are home to numerous Endangered and Critically Endangered species including 12 lemur species, the world’s most endangered mammals.
 Wildlife populations in the two protected areas are currently not connected due to past deforestation that previously connected these two forests.
 The ultimate goal of this project is to leverage the reforested 233 hectare corridor to create community-based ecotourism that can provide long term financial relief and food security to local communities.

 Field Training Programs for Malagasy Master’s Students in Lemur Ecology, Behavior, & Conservation